-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Michele Norris.

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 NPR's Nina Totenberg reports.
 And we should warn you, this story contains language that listeners may find offensive.

-Phelps and other church members have traveled the country for years picketing at hundreds of military funerals to communicate their belief that God hates the United States for its tolerance of homosexuality, particularly in the military.
+NINA TOTENBERG: Phelps and other church members have traveled the country for years picketing at hundreds of military funerals to communicate their belief that God hates the United States for its tolerance of homosexuality, particularly in the military.
 The picketers did not contend that Corporal Snyder was gay, rather, as Pastor Phelps put it...

 TOTENBERG: Albert Snyder, the father of the dead soldier, did not see the signs until later when he viewed TV coverage.
 But he says the picketers turned his son's funeral into a circus.

 ALBERT SNYDER: This was a funeral.
 I shouldn't have to look away from anything at my own child's funeral.

 TOTENBERG: He sued Pastor Phelps and his church for intentional infliction of emotional distress.

-Mr. SNYDER: These people targeted me and my family.
+SNYDER: These people targeted me and my family.
 I want to know how you would feel if somebody stood 30 feet away from the main vehicle entrance of a church when you're trying to bury your mother with a sign that says, thank God for dead sluts.
 You tell me that shouldn't be illegal.
 Is fag any worse than slut?
 You tell me that somebody has the right to do that.

-Lawyer Gene Schaerr, who filed a brief in the case for the American Legion, said he was heartened by the fact that the court specifically mentioned that 43 states have enacted laws that put a buffer zone of 100 feet or more around funeral sites.
+TOTENBERG: Lawyer Gene Schaerr, who filed a brief in the case for the American Legion, said he was heartened by the fact that the court specifically mentioned that 43 states have enacted laws that put a buffer zone of 100 feet or more around funeral sites.
 That would not have affected the protest in this case, since protesters were 1,000 feet away.
 Nonetheless, say, Schaerr...

 TOTENBERG: University of Chicago law professor, Geoffrey Stone, notes today's case is in the tradition of protecting speech that often enrages.

-Nina Totenberg, NPR News, Washington.
+TOTENBERG: Nina Totenberg, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.